 - Support: In order for narcissism to flourish, a narcissist needs four magic ingredients: attention, affirmation, adoration, and affection.
-Unfortunately negative attention is just as effective as positive.
+Unfortunately, negative attention is just as effective as positive.
 The only way to starve the ego of the narcissist is to ignore them, embarrass them, or expose their insecurity.
 Doing so incites a strong angry reaction from the narcissist that is intimidating and often threatening.

 - Solution: The goal here is to teach those around the narcissist to discourage the narcissistic traits without angering the narcissist.
 Then when traits contrary to narcissism are done, the four magic ingredients are given.
-This is simple behavior modification.
+This is a simple behavior modification.

 - Example: When a narcissist fails to express empathy for someone else, their insensitive comment should be ignored by immediately changing the subject.
 Addressing it negatively reinforces the narcissism.
 When they do express empathy, a simple remark such “thank you for kind words” can provide the affirmation the narcissist needs.

 Once John and Sue were able to get their daughter into therapy, some of her strong narcissistic traits diminished.
 She is now remarried with kids and has held a job down for the last 5 years.
-There is hope and help.
+There are hope and help.